-Updated for 2021.
+Updated for 2022

 The Mega Backdoor Roth 401(k) is one of the best employee benefits available to Microsoft employees.
 We want to help you understand how this benefit can help you invest more towards retirement and reduce some of your future tax liabilities.
-This video explains how the Microsoft Mega Backdoor Roth Conversion works and highlights what’s new in 2021:
+This video explains how the Microsoft Mega Backdoor Roth Conversion works and highlights what’s new in 2022:

-You probably know that within your Microsoft 401(k) you can contribute up to $19,500 per year if you’re under 50.
-Employees who are over 50 years old can contribute, an additional $6,500 a year ($26,000 total).
-Microsoft will match 50% of your total contribution, up to $9,750.
+In 2022, you can contribute up to $20,500 if you’re under 50 to your regular Microsoft 401(k).
+Employees who are 50 years old or older can contribute an additional $6,500 a year for a total of $27,000.

 Needless to say, the long-term benefits of increasing your retirement savings, particularly by utilizing the Microsoft Mega Backdoor Roth Conversion strategy, could make a massive positive impact on what your retirement looks like.

-Questions about the Microsoft Mega Backdoor Roth Conversion?
+Questions About the Microsoft Mega Backdoor Roth?

 If you want to start taking advantage of the Microsoft Mega Backdoor Roth Conversion, or any of the other benefits offered in the Microsoft employee benefits plan, please schedule some time to discuss your questions.